grafana/agent/docs/sources/flow/tasks/metamonitoring.md

 The [logging][] block defines the logging behavior of {{< param "PRODUCT_NAME" >}}.

-In this task you will use the [logging][] block to forward {{< param "PRODUCT_NAME" >}}'s own logs to a compatible component.
+In this task, you will use the [logging][] block to forward {{< param "PRODUCT_NAME" >}}'s logs to a compatible component.
 The block is specified without a label and can only be provided once per configuration file.

-1. Add the following `logging` configuration block to the top-level of your configuration file.
+1. Add the following `logging` configuration block to the top level of your configuration file.

    ```river
    logging {